The Benefice Ministry Team

 Revd Trish Mander:

-Olive Kuhrt: retired but active LLM based in Haddenham who is also the Music Director there.
+Olive Kuhrt: is retired but is an active LLM based in Haddenham who also regularly plays for services within the benefice.

-Authorised Preachers: We have six authorised preachers: David Pickup; Dr Martin Hodson; Andy Hardy; Richard Fisher; Graham Carr; and Prof Markus Bockmuehl.
+Authorised Preachers: We have four authorised preachers: David Pickup; Andy Hardy; Graham Carr; and Prof Markus Bockmuehl.
 We also have a number of more occasional preachers and service leaders who are members of the preachers group.

 Benefice operations management